Eric-Lpcr/AdventOfCode2022/day16/README.md

 to open them, or not...
 At first my graph was quite complicated, And I didn't figure how to walk inside towards a solution.

 Back to the problem!
-In fact we need to find the best opening *order* for the valves, going from one to another.
+In fact, we need to find the best opening **order** for the valves, going from one to another.
 The cave map can be simplified to a complete graph linking all valves (interesting ones, starting AA, or with rate>0) by their distance.
 I used Floyd-Warshall algorithm to compute that (one could also use BFS for each starting valve).